See where it all began and immerse yourself in the history and origins of the Games. Read on for what to do in Olympia, Greece!

 The Museum of the History of the Olympic Games in Antiquity

 This first museum is the closest to the main road and should be your first stop.
-You can purchase your entry ticket here and it grants you entry to all the different sites so hang onto it.
+You can purchase your entry ticket in person here and it grants you entry to all the different sites so hang onto it.
 It contains a plethora of art, statues, paintings and other ancient works depicting the athletes, as well as information on the history and beginning of the games at Olympia in the 8th century BC.
 There are a few different tales on how the games began, one being that the founder was Pelops who defeated the king of Elis in a chariot race and took the king’s daughter as his wife.
 Another tradition states that Herakles (Hercules) was the founder of the games after his victory against Augeias, who refused to compensate Herakles for cleaning out his stables.

 The museum also tells the stories of glory and fame surrounding Olympic champions, their prizes and the sacrifices to Zeus that were made followed by celebratory banquets When the champions returned to their cities, they were given massive welcome fanfare and enjoyed free meals, exemption from taxes, seats of honor at festivals and were also crowned with an olive wreath.
 The ancient Greeks believe that the wreath would bring good fortune and divine protection.

 The first games are thought to have begun in 776 BC and were held every 4 years to honour Zeus.
 The games were so important that warring states would enter into a truce before the event so that people could travel to Olympia to watch and participate.
 However, in 393 AD the games were halted as all pagan festivals were banned, and it wasn’t until 1896 until the games were restarted, with the first modern Olympic Games being held in none other than Athens, Greece.